whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 OK, I know what you're thinking.

-There's no harm in snuggling with your feline friend.
+There's no harm in snuggling with your furry friend.

 But consider this: